kimwalisch/primecount/README.md

 Binaries
 --------
-Below are the latest precompiled binaries for Windows 64-bit, Linux and OS X.
+Below are the latest primecount binaries for Windows 64-bit, Linux and macOS.
-These binaries are statically linked and require a CPU which supports the POPCNT instruction (2010 or later).
+These binaries are statically linked and require a CPU which supports the POPCNT instruction (2010 or later). primecount also uses the AVX2 instruction set (if available) to speed up the computation of the hard special leaves.

 * [primecount-3.6-win64.zip](https://dl.bintray.com/kimwalisch/primecount/primecount-3.6-win64.zip), 400K
 * [primecount-3.6-linux-x64.tar.gz](https://dl.bintray.com/kimwalisch/primecount/primecount-3.6-linux-x64.tar.gz), 1018K